All Episodes

 How far do you want to take that?

-All right, ladies and gentlemen, the other day, Pope Benedict came out and said, We are working too hard.
+All right, ladies and gentlemen, the other day, Pope Benedict came out and said, we are working too hard.

-Pope Benedict came out, well, he said he might be working too hard.
+Well, he said he might be working too hard.

-What what?
+What, what?

 What is your reaction?

-I forget the name of the map, Pope Ellis, I'm not sure, but he said that this uh this previous Pope had said that all work all the time leads to cold heartedness.
+But he said that this previous Pope had said that all work all the time leads to cold-heartedness.

 And I read that, and I said, you know, I understand that.

-If all you do is work, I mean, work is not leisure.
+I mean, work is not leisure.

-I mean, look what I have to do when I work, I have to immerse myself in nothing but doom and gloom and pessimism.
+I have to immerse myself in nothing but doom and gloom and pessimism.

-I need a rigid set of boundaries, ladies.
+I need a rigid set of boundaries.

-I always almost have to go to work wearing virtual body armor in order to not be turned into a nattering nabob of pessimism and doom and gloom.
+I almost have to go to work wearing virtual body armor in order to not be turned into a nattering nabob of pessimism and doom and gloom.

 I can see where it could happen to people.

-And then I see this story, and this is from um this is published on Sunday.
+And this is from, this is published on Sunday.

 The rise of shrinking vacation syndrome.

-In August, when much of the world is hard at work trying to do nothing, Jeff Hopkins and his wife Denise usually take a week to chase fish in Olympic National Park, a ferry ride, and two tanks of gas from Seattle, and they do it with their boat in tow.
+In August, when much of the world is hard at work trying to do nothing, Jeff Hopkins and his wife Denise usually take a week to chase fish in Olympic National Park, a ferry ride and two tanks of gas from Seattle.

-But this year, their summer vacations dead.
+But this year, their summer vacation's dead.

 Victim of $3 a gallon gasoline and job uncertainty.

-This is our vacation, said Mr. Hopkins, loading up his drift boat for an evening of fishing in this city, just after getting off work at Boeing, where he's been employed for 15 years.
+This is our vacation, said Mr. Hopkins, loading up his drift boat for an evening of fishing in the city, just after getting off work at Boeing, where he's been employed for 15 years.

-Even before toothpaste could clog an airport security line and a full tank of gas was considered an indulgence.
+Even before toothpaste could clog an airport security line and a full tank of gas was considered an indulgence, Americans had begun to sour on the traditional summer vacation.

-They had.
+They had?

 What did I miss?